BayBenj/english-syllabifier/README.md

 Don't want to use a dictionary for syllable data?
 Neither did I!
 A syllabifier allows you to parse phonemes into syllables simply by following a language's phonotactic rules.

-The English language has [14 phonotactic rules] (https://en.wikipedia.org/wiki/Phonotactics).
+The English language has [14 phonotactic rules](https://en.wikipedia.org/wiki/Phonotactics).
 This syllable parser uses the fourteen phonotactic rules of English to syllabify sequences of phonemes.

 The algorithm works by:
 1. labelling a word’s nuclei ν